ISI-MIP/isimip-files-api/README.md

 ```

 The file can be downloaded under the URL given by `file_url` (if the output directory of the API is made public via a web server).

+Please also note the examples given in the [examples](examples) directory.